These meal prep meals are inspired by the grain-free menu in The Master’s Hammer and Chisel nutrition guide.

 Extra Side: Baby carrots, cucumbers, and bell peppers (1 green)

-Here is a what a single day of meals looks like following The Master’s Hammer and Chisel grain-free menu:
+Here is a single day of meals for The Master’s Hammer and Chisel grain-free menu:

 1 bag of spinach